Dan Sullivan (U.S. senator): Early legal career

-After leaving active duty in the Marines, Sullivan served as a law clerk to judge Andrew Kleinfeld of the U.S. Court of Appeals for the Ninth Circuit from 1997 to 1998 and to chief justice Warren Matthews of the Alaska Supreme Court from 1998 to 1999.
+After leaving active duty in the Marines, Sullivan served as a law clerk to Judge Andrew Kleinfeld of the U.S. Court of Appeals for the Ninth Circuit from 1997 to 1998 and to Chief Justice Warren Matthews of the Alaska Supreme Court from 1998 to 1999.
 In 2000, Sullivan joined the Anchorage office of the law firm Perkins Coie, where he worked in commercial law and corporate law.
 He joined the Alaska bar that same year.

 White House and State Department

-In 2002, Sullivan headed the International Economics Directorate of the National Economic Council and National Security Council staffs at the White House.
+In 2002, Sullivan was selected to be a White House Fellow, where he served at the National Security Council.
+He then headed the International Economics Directorate of the National Economic Council and National Security Council staffs at the White House.
 He advised President George W. Bush and the National Security Advisor and NEC chairman.
 He left the White House in 2004.

-In 2006, Bush appointed Sullivan United States Assistant Secretary of State for Economic, Energy, and Business Affairs.
+In 2006, Bush appointed Sullivan as United States Assistant Secretary of State for Economic, Energy, and Business Affairs.
 The United States Senate unanimously confirmed Sullivan in May of that year.
 He served in this capacity until January 2009.
 While serving as Assistant Secretary of State he owned a house in Anchorage and continued to vote in Alaska elections by absentee ballot, while claiming Bethesda, Maryland, as his primary residence for tax purposes.

 Alaska Attorney General

 Alaska Attorney General Talis Colberg resigned in February 2009 over the Alaska Public Safety Commissioner dismissal scandal.
 Governor Sarah Palin nominated Wayne Anthony Ross for attorney general, but the Alaska Legislature rejected Ross.
-Palin then nominated Sullivan.
+Palin nominated Sullivan.
 He was sworn into office in June 2009, while the Alaska Legislature was out of session.
 The Alaska Legislature unanimously confirmed Sullivan's appointment on April 9, 2010.

-Sullivan, who had been retained by Governor Sean Parnell, stepped down as attorney general on December 5, 2010, to be replaced by John J. Burns.
+Sullivan was retained by Governor Sean Parnell.
+He stepped down as attorney general on December 5, 2010, to be replaced by John J. Burns.

 Commissioner of the Alaska Department of Natural Resources

-On November 18, 2010, shortly after being elected, Alaska Governor Sean Parnell appointed Sullivan Commissioner of the Alaska Department of Natural Resources, replacing former Commissioner Thomas E. Irwin.
+On November 18, 2010, shortly after being elected, Alaska Governor Sean Parnell appointed Sullivan as Commissioner of the Alaska Department of Natural Resources, replacing former Commissioner Thomas E. Irwin.
 In 2013, during his term in office, Sullivan was deployed to Afghanistan for six weeks, in his role as the executive officer of the 4th Marine Division's Anti-Terrorism Battalion.